vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 v1 women were often quite learned -
 especially in shrIvaiShNava rahasya text-s and the divya-prabandha-s.
 They used to teach these (barring the chapters which described the praNava - barred for women).
 A woman called rAdhA in a nearby village - wrote down shruti-pramANa-s (since speaking it was forbidden by shAstra-s) on a piece of paper from memory during a scholastic disputation during a temple utsava which bAlAjI visited at around age 10.
+Another woman used to quiz him in kAvya-s and vyAkaraNa as he passed by.
 Some were even able to correct vedic students practicing at home (though they abstained from recitation).

 ## Houses